leo-arch/clifm/README.md

 # CLiFM
 > A simple CLI, KISS, and completely keyboard-driven file manager written in C

 This new version (0.11.6-2) brings a lot (really, a lot) of bug fixes and some new features like: a trash system (following the freedesktop specification), keyboard shorcuts (very handy), a little messages system to keep track of important messages and errors, "sel" keyword expansion and ranges expansion (use the help function for more information).
+I also added support for translations (using gettext).

 ![alt_tag](https://github.com/leo-arch/clifm/blob/master/images/clifm.png)